valvolt/storiz/README.md

 then from your web browser, go to http://localhost

 ## CHANGES

+[New] - Stories are now auto-saved.
+You can switch between them and resume where you left.
+If you have registered your account, you can now logout and resume playing later.
+Of course though, Anonymous users will lose their progress between sessions.

 [Fixed/New] - Now stories URLs can be bookmarked.
 Changing the URL will also now load the proper story.
 This should also get rid of the 'please refresh your browser' error message.